clojure-numerics/core.matrix.stats/README.md

 core.matrix.stats
 =================

-Statistical function library for Clojure using core.matrix
+Statistical function library for Clojure using `core.matrix`

-The purpose of this library is to provide useful statistical function which are not part of core.matrix itself but are generally useful in statistical computing.
+The purpose of this library is to provide useful statistical functions which are not part of core.matrix itself but are generally useful in statistical computing.

 All of the functions are implemented on top of the core.matrix API: this means that you can safely use them with any core.matrix implementation.

-`core.matrix.stats` is intented to be complementray with Incanter, and adopts the same conventions wherever possible.
+`core.matrix.stats` is intended to be complementary with Incanter, and adopts the same conventions wherever possible.

 ### Examples